cgruver/okd-3.11-install-tutorial/pages/Install_Bare_Metal.md

    1. The host will retrieve the kickstart file
 1. The kickstart file has a pre-execution phase that does a couple of things:
    1. It identifies whether or not the system has 1 or 2 SSDs installed and creates the appropriate partition information.
    1. It identifies the active NIC, extracts its MAC address, and then retrieves a file named after the MAC address from the install server.
 This file contains environment variables that will be injected into kickstart to set up the host's network configuration.
+The network configuration will create a bridge device named `br0` and connect the physical network device to the bridge.

         The logic looks like: